Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 + logs: Log files from parallel processing of modeling and forecasting steps (files with .log extension are not under version control)
 + output: most files are not under version control, but directory structure is
-    + areas: estimated ranges of insects and the overlap with hostplants
+    + areas: estimated areas and changes from contemporary distributions
     + distributions: raster files of predicted distributions for individual species
     + maps: distribution maps (image files) for insect species and hosts